 One thing all referees have in common is that they must be experts in the rules of the sport they oversee.
 If you want to be a soccer referee, you'd better study the rules of the game and know them inside and out.

 Most referees start small.
 Some volunteer to referee youth sporting events to get a taste of what it's like to be a referee.
 And don't worry if you've never played the sport.
 That experience might help, but it's not necessary.
 As long as you know the rules and can do the job, you can be a referee!

 The next step is usually to become a licensed referee.
 You'll likely have to take a class, pass a test, and pay a fee to get a license to referee in a particular sport.
 You may also have to buy special uniforms to wear during games.

 As you get experience as a referee, you often can take additional classes and pass more tests to obtain higher licenses and certifications.
-For example, you might move from youth league games to high school games, and eventually college games.
+For example, you might move from youth league games to high school or college games.

 Professional sports leagues usually recruit the best referees from the level below them.
 For example, if you excel as a referee at the college level, you may be able to become a referee for a professional league.